meatnordrink/notebook/ads/ads.md

   * After a bit, start breaking out campaigns.
     * Got higher; reduced budget a bit Nov 5th. *check*, reduce again if necessary.
       * Got higher; reduced again.
 Seems to be converting to purchases poorly; may stop entirely.
 (Nov 19)
+        * Reduced budget further. `anxiety/program` variant the only one that's spending...reproduced for testimonial ad.
+(Nov 25)
 * BM:
   * Spending really high, but it's early; seems to be getting better.
 Most matches are random one-time things.
 I excluded a bunch, but may need to exclude some broader words.
 I lowered the budget a lot.
 Oct 30.
     * Doing much better with CPA, but spend much lower.
 Good, leave.